OmkarArdekar12/CodeElevate/README.md

 <h1>CodeElevate</h1>

 <h2>CodeElevate - Elevate Your Coding Journey</h2>
 <h3>CodeElevate is a dynamic coder community built to empower competitive programmers, software developers, students, and professionals.
-The platform provides an all-in-one ecosystem featuring integrated coding statistics, development statistics, a real-time messaging system, user connection system, post sharing and engagement, personalized profiles, a profile management system, a community-driven and category-based ranking system, a notification system, search and filter functionality and a responsive UI design - fostering growth, collaboration, and innovation among coders worldwide.</h3>
+The platform provides an all-in-one ecosystem featuring integrated coding statistics, development statistics, a real-time messaging system, user connection system, post sharing and engagement, personalized profiles, a profile management system, a community-driven and category-based ranking system, a notification system, search and filter functionality, and a responsive UI design - fostering growth, collaboration, and innovation among coders worldwide.</h3>

 <h2><a href="https://codeelevate-community.vercel.app/">Live: https://codeelevate-community.vercel.app</a></h2>

 <h2>Description</h2>
-<h3> CodeElevate empowers users to showcase their coding and development profiles all in one place.
+<h3> CodeElevate is a MERN Stack-based web-application that empowers users to showcase their coding and development profiles all in one place.
 It provides a unified platform where learners, competitive programmers, professionals, coders and developers can analyze, track, and elevate their progress in both competitive programming and software development.
-Users can compete, connect, and grow together by earning ranks across multiple categories, building meaningful connections, and engaging through connection and real-time messaging features.
+Users can compete, connect, and grow together by earning ranks across multiple categories, building meaningful connections, and engaging through posts, connections, and real-time messaging features.
 At CodeElevate, our goal is to inspire growth, celebrate achievement, and create a community where every coder can rise to their full potential.</h3>

 <h2>Features</h2>
 <table border="1">